tylerjwoodfin/cabinet/README.md

 cabinet -p employee Tyler salary 7.25
 ```

-results in this structure in settings.json:
+results in this structure in MongoDB:
 ```
 {
     "employee": {